-The Government of Alberta recently announced additional public health measures to limit the spread of COVID-19 throughout the province.
+The Government of Alberta recently announced additional public health measures to "Stop the Spike" of COVID-19 throughout the province.

 Health officials are monitoring the situation and will adjust measures if required.

-Alberta declared a State of Public Health Emergency to protect the health care system from COVID-19.
-Social gatherings are the top source of transmission.
+As of May 4, Alberta has introduced further restrictions to protect the health care system from COVID-19.
+Social gatherings remain a high source of transmission.

-Effective Dec.
-8, 2020, all indoor social gatherings are prohibited.
-This will be enforced with $1,000 fines.
+As of May 4, 201, all indoor social gatherings remain prohibited.
+This will be enforced with $2,000 fines.

 Workplaces, schools, and child care